We are Hiring!

 The fund provides two types of award to support charitable activities which demonstrate community benefit:

 Small grants from £1 to £500 (individuals and unconstituted groups may apply for a small grant, but must have a sponsoring organisation, which will receive the grant and make payments on behalf of the individual or group.
 Individuals may apply for no more than £250).
+Find application form at the bottom of this page.

 Standard grants from £501 to £10,000.